-In the 32nd chapter of the book of Job, a young man by the name of Elihu became very angry with Job for justifying himself rather than God.
+In the thirty-second chapter of the book of Job, a young man by the name of Elihu became very angry with Job for justifying himself rather than God.
 He was also angry with the three friends, because they had found no way to refute Job, and yet had condemned him.

 Now Elihu had waited before speaking to Job because they were older than he.
 But when he saw that the three men had nothing more to say, his anger was aroused.